Delivering progress: 100 top achievements of the SNP in government

 4. The Baby Box.
 We’re giving every baby born in Scotland the best start in life by providing the Baby Box for free, filled with essential items needed in the first six months of a child’s life.
 Other countries, like Ireland, have since followed Scotland’s footsteps.

 5. 1,140 hours of free, high-quality childcare.
-All eligible children now benefit from at least 1,140 hours of funded early learning and childcare, saving families around £4,500 per child per year – and we’re working to expand it even further.
+All eligible children now benefit from at least 1,140 hours of funded early learning and childcare, saving parents around £5,500 per child per year – and we’re working to expand it even further.

-6. The Scottish Child Payment.
+7. The Scottish Child Payment.
 One of the new benefits, the only one of its kind in the UK, has been called “game-changing” by charities and will help lift tens of thousands of children out of poverty.
-In 2022, we have increased it by 150% from £10 to £25 per week per child – five times what campaigners originally called for.
+We have increased it from £10 to nearly £27 per week per child – over five times what campaigners originally called for.

-7. Free prescriptions.
-We have abolished NHS prescription charges in Scotland, which are now £9.35 per item south of the border.
+8. Free prescriptions.
+We have abolished NHS prescription charges in Scotland, which are now £9.90 per item south of the border.
+It’s estimated that’s saved the average patient in Scotland nearly £190 a year.

-8. Delivered over 118,000 affordable homes across Scotland.
+9. Delivering over 133,000 affordable homes across Scotland.
 Scotland leads the way in the UK on building warm, safe affordable homes – and we’re working to deliver 110,000 more by 2032, the majority of them for social rent.

-13. Highest per-person number of GPs in the UK.
+14. Highest number of GPs per person in the UK for the last five years.
 Scotland has significantly more GPs per person than England and Wales, and they’re the best paid too.

-14. ScotRail in public ownership.
+15. We took ScotRail in public ownership.
 We brought Scotland’s railway into public hands to deliver a better, fairer service for passengers.
-From October 2023, we’re starting a six-month pilot to scrap peak rail fares on all routes.

-16. Free NHS dental care for under-26s.
-Scotland is the only part of the UK without dental fees for young people – and we’re working to scrap fees for everyone by the end of this Parliament.
+17. Free NHS dental care for under-26s.
+Scotland is the only part of the UK without dental fees for young people.

-18. The Queensferry Crossing.
-We’ve delivered the £1.35 billion marvel on the Forth, under budget.
+19. The Queensferry Crossing.
+We delivered this £1.35 billion marvel on the Forth, under budget.

 22. Scottish National Investment Bank.
-Established under the SNP, it’s the first mission-oriented investment bank in the UK, and invests in cutting-edge innovation for the common good.
-The Bank’s aims and objectives are aligned with Scotland’s Economic Strategy.
+Established under the SNP, it’s the first mission-oriented investment bank in the UK, and invests in cutting-edge innovation.
+Since its launch in 2020 the bank has committed over £648.5 million of investment across 37 projects.

 23. Free period products.
 Scotland was the first in the world to make sanitary products available to all those who need them, free of charge.